odea-project/qAlgorithms/report/discussion_tests.md

 It was compiled with gcc 13.2.0[@freesoftwarefoundationinc.UsingGNUCompiler1988] and cmake 3.29.6[@todo].

-The scripts used to generate the presented images and associatedcalculations are availvable on the [qAlgorithms github](https://github.com/odea-project/qAlgorithms/tree/qBinning_beta/test)
+The scripts used to generate the presented images and associated calculations are availvable on the [qAlgorithms github](https://github.com/odea-project/qAlgorithms/tree/qBinning_beta/test).

 ## Data
 1) UV degredation of ibuprofen with peracetic acid: